-Others differ in part and are caused by dissociation and loss by pumping.
-Finally, one is peculiar to the diesel engine, namely; the one concerning that the combustion is not verified at constant pressure in the case of the real cycle.
+Others differ in part and are caused by dissociation and pump loss.
+Finally, one is peculiar to the diesel engine, namely; the one referring to the fact that combustion does not take place at constant pressure in the case of the real cycle.

-The differences between the actual and theoretical cycle of a diesel, compression ignition engine are slightly different from those of a two-stroke engine.
-We first analyze the differences in the four-cycle cycles.
+The actual and theoretical cycle differences between a compression-ignition diesel engine are slightly different from those of a two-stroke engine.
+We first analyze the differences in the four-stroke cycles.

-As seen in the diagram indicated, in practice the combustion takes place under such conditions, that the pressure varies during the process, whereas in the theoretical cycle we had assumed that it remained constant.
+As can be seen in the diagram indicated, in practice the combustion takes place under such conditions that the pressure varies during the process, while in the theoretical cycle we had assumed that it remained constant.

-Actually, part of the combustion takes place at a constant volume, and another part at constant pressure, almost like in the real otto cycle.
-Only in the case of very slow motors does the theoretical process develop slightly.
+Actually, part of the combustion takes place at constant volume, and part at constant pressure, almost like in the real Otto cycle.
+Only in the case of very slow engines does it develop slightly approximate to the theoretical process.

-In the compression ignition engine, dissociation does not have as much effect as in the spark ignition engine ( gasoline engine).
-So the excess air and mixture of the products of combustion are such, that reduce the maximum temperature.
+In compression ignition engine, decoupling does not have as great an effect as in positive ignition engine ( gasoline engine).
+So the excess air and the mixture of the combustion products are such that they reduce the maximum temperature.
 Consequently, this excess also reduces the dissociation of said products.

-The losses due to pumping of a diesel engine are lower than those that are produced in an otto cycle gasoline engine.
-This is because there is no strangulation in the suction air.
-In compression ignition diesel engines there is no throttle valve, characteristic of spark ignition engines, equipped with a carburetor.
-Therefore, the negative surface of the real diesel cycle is smaller than that of the otto cycle.
+The pumping losses of a diesel engine are lower than those of an Otto cycle gasoline engine.
+This is because there is no constriction in the suction air.
+In compression ignition diesel engines there is no butterfly valve, characteristic of positive ignition engines, equipped with carburettors.
+Therefore, the negative surface of the real diesel cycle is less than that of the Otto cycle.

 The points analyzed above correspond to the four-stroke engine.

-Two-stroke engines are fairly widespread among diesel engines.
-In the two-cycle cycle, the loss due to pumping and that caused by the interruption of the expansion before the bottom dead center (P.M.I.) to produce the escape is important.
+Two-stroke engines are quite widespread among diesel engines.
+In the two-stroke cycle, pumping loss and loss caused by stopping expansion before bottom dead center (PMI) to cause leakage are important.

-Included in the loss by pumping should also be considered the work necessary to perform the sweep of the cylinder, which is often done by a compressor.
+Included in the pumping loss, the work necessary to carry out the flushing of the cylinder, which is often carried out by a compressor, must also be considered.